 LIBRARY.
-The Jay-Rollins Library is one of the most striking buildings on the McMurry campus.
-With a capacity for 200,000 volumes, the Library has high-vaulted ceilings and lighting effects conducive to study and reading.
-Stainless steel, glass and masonry make this building a fitting memorial to Mr. and Mrs. S.M.
+The Jay-Rollins Library is one of the most striking buildings on the McMurry campus with its two-story wall of windows on the Mezzanine floor.
+The steel and glass architecture make this building a fitting memorial to Mr. and Mrs. S.M.
 Jay and to Mr. and Mrs. Nat G. Rollins, from whose estates it was largely financed.